The Utah Black Hawk War: Settler Colonialism

 Carlos Barrios, Mayan Elders Council, describes in his book The Book of Destiny that "Somewhere along the way, Western society began to assume that human beings have the right to dominate plants, animals, even each other.
 The result of this materialist outlook is an economical, ecological, social, and moral crisis that has caused the downfall of other cultures."
 See Phillip B Gottfredson In The Heart of Mayan Country

 Black Hawk's Mission of Peace author Phillip B Gottfredson.
 Subjects are the Utah Black Hawk War, Timpanogos Nation, and setttler colonialism.
 Phillip wrote about the natural order, "When the world was created, Creator touched it with his hand, and so it is sacred and spiritual.
 The Land is our home, our mother, nourishing all her children.
 The Land is sacred and belongs to all who inhabit it."
-One of the most compelling aspects of Phillip B Gottfredson's book My Journey to Understand Black Hawk's Mission of Peace is his detailed description of Indigenous people and their deep, sacred connection to each other and Mother Earth.
+One of the most compelling take-aways of Phillip B Gottfredson's book My Journey to Understand Black Hawk's Mission of Peace is his detailed description living with Indigenous people learning their deep, sacred connection to each other and Mother Earth.

 We Phillip B Gottfredson with June Murdock elder of the Timpanogos Nation can learn much from First Nations people if we get out of our heads and listen with our hearts.
 We need to help each other.
 We are all interconnected and interdependent upon one another.
 We need each other to survive and live.
 We need each other as equals.
 We are all in a relationship with each other.
 And each becomes a relative by relationship.
 We must help each other learn the truth and heal from over a century of fake history.
 We must find a pathway to forgiveness and help build that bridge between our cultures with compassion, honesty, and mutual respect for humanity..
 See We Can Forgive, But Never Forget.